ace-wg/actors/draft-ietf-ace-actors.md

 ## Physical Attacks on Sensor and Actuator Networks

-   The focus of this work is on constrained-node networks consisting of connected sensors and actuators.
+   The focus of this work is on constrained-node networks consisting of connected constrained devices such as sensors and actuators.
 The main function of such devices is to interact with the physical world by gathering information or performing an action.
 We now discuss attacks performed with physical access to such devices.